h-okahara/h-okahara.github.io/_pages/career.md

 ### Faculty of Science and Technology, Tokyo University of Science
 **2025**
+- Mathematics for Information Sciences 2A and its Exercises
+- Linear Algebra2 and its Exercises
 - Probability Theory 1 and its Exercises
 - Information Theory 1 and its Exercises